-Social phobia is commonly treated with cognitive behavioral therapy and/or medication.
+Social phobia is best treated with cognitive behavioral therapy.

 Medication for Social Anxiety Disorder Treatment

-People with mild to moderate social phobia might like to consider trying a course of cognitive behavioral therapy before trying medication, given that drugs may have side effects and one is more likely to relapse after medication is withdrawn.
-Research studies have shown the effects of CBT more likely to persist after treatment ends.
+People with mild to moderate social phobia are advised to try a course of cognitive behavioral therapy before trying medication, given that drugs may have side effects and one is more likely to relapse after medication is withdrawn.
+Research studies have shown the effects of CBT are more likely to persist after treatment ends.

-Many people may have such severe fear and apprehension that they would not be able to tolerate the social interaction associated with therapy without the stress relieving and mood elevating benefits of anti depressant medication.
-Some sufferers who need an immediate band aid quick fix, because they are about to have an important job interview or have an vital speech, may be advised to use medication.
+Many people may have such severe fear and apprehension that they would not be able to tolerate the social interaction associated with therapy without the stress-relieving and mood-elevating benefits of antidepressant medication.
+Some sufferers who need an immediate band-aid quick fix, because they are about to have an important job interview or have a vital speech, may be advised to use medication.